hans2936/normalizing_flow_for_detector_response/README.md

 # Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow
-This repository contains the code for [Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing](https://arxiv.org/abs/2303.10148).
+This repository contains the code for [Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow](https://arxiv.org/abs/2303.10148).

 ## Installation
 ```bash